jeskodes/milestone-project-1-jesk/README.md

        - Black, white and one additonal colour scheme.
        - Crisp edges, or sometimes shadowing on cards.
        - There is minimal use of thick borders or border radius.
        - Serif fonts are currently preferred and provide a clean, low key but high quality overall feel to the design.

+#### Wireframes

+Wireframes can be found [here](internal link)

 ## Current Features